 Who is Shay Howe?

-As a designer and front-end developer, Shay has a passion for solving problems while building creative and intuitive products.
+As a designer and front-end developer, Shay has a passion for solving problems while building creative and intuitive new products.

 He specializes in product design, interface development, and organizational leadership, areas in which he regularly writes and speaks about.